Retiree Heeds CPA’s Advice to ‘Get a Mortgage’ — and Keeps Her Wealth Working

 The Strategy: Using Assets to Qualify for a Mortgage

-Instead of defaulting to an all-cash purchase, we used a a hybrid of retirement with a calculation of asset depletion over time to boost her income.
+Instead of defaulting to an all-cash purchase, we used a hybrid of retirement income with a calculation of asset depletion over time to boost her qualifying income.

 By evaluating her retirement assets and applying a structured depletion methodology over a defined period, we were able to estimate a reliable monthly income stream from her portfolio.
 This calculated income was then used for qualifying purposes, alongside her existing retirement income.